 The G-SHOCK collector community is active and helpful

-Even better, Casio doesn’t deliberately sabotage or shit on its customers.
-Some of the watches do sell out pretty quick, and others can be quite expensive.
+Even better, Casio doesn’t deliberately sabotage or play games with its customers.
+Some of the watches do sell out pretty quickly, and others can be quite expensive.
 But the company is continually making products with genuine collector interest for $150 or less.
 And periodically they will provide an outright love letter to the fans, like the screwback, Japan-made 35th-Anniversary watches which can be had for $200 or less.

 G-SHOCKs are anti-fashion